History of Pittsburgh in Timeline

 2000: Keystone State Wrestling Alliance (KSWA) founded

-2000: UPMC Ranks Among U.S. News & World Report's "Honor Roll"
+2000: UPMC Ranked Among U.S. News & World Report's "Honor Roll"

-Since 2000, UPMC has consistently ranked among U.S. News & World Report's "Honor Roll" as one of the best hospitals overall in the United States.
+Since 2000, UPMC has been consistently ranked among U.S. News & World Report's "Honor Roll" as one of the best hospitals overall in the United States.

 2002: AGH Opens Cancer Center

-In 2002, AGH opened its $30 million, 5-floor, 100,000 sq. ft., cancer center.
+In 2002, AGH opened its $30 million, 5-floor, 100,000 sq. ft. cancer center.

 2002: Pittsburgh Passion founded